Performance Fabrics

-PVC vinyl fabrics are synthetic technical fabrics engineered for use across a broad variety of applications including sports clothing and equipment, awnings, space vehicles, fire protective clothing, automotive components, and military and commercial tents.
+Out of all the industrial fabrics available on the market, only PVC vinyl fabrics can possess a variety of these characteristics, making them suitable for a much broader range of applications than other fabric options.
+PVC vinyl fabrics are synthetic technical fabrics engineered for use in a wide variety of applications, including sports clothing and equipment, awnings, space vehicles, fire protective clothing, automotive components, and military and commercial tents.

 Qualities of PVC Vinyl Fabrics

 The main reason PVC vinyl fabrics can be applied to so many different usages is because of their many physical qualities.
-The aforementioned chemical stability of the key compounds found in PVC make this type of fabric hard to compete with in terms of qualities that make it suitable for industrial use.
+The chemical stability of the key compounds found in PVC makes this type of fabric hard to compete with in terms of qualities that make it suitable for industrial use.

 Among other things, PVC vinyl fabrics are: